srirajbura16/student-accounts/README.md

 The main features include:

-- filter search between student names and tags at the same time
+- Search filter between student names and tags at the same time
 - Way to add tags to students
 - Extent student profile to see more information